microsoft/fluentui/packages/react-hooks/README.md

 const useMountSync: (callback: () => void) => void;
 ```

-Hook which synchronously execute a callback when the component has been mounted.
+Hook which synchronously execute a callback when the component has been mounted using [useLayoutEffect](https://reactjs.org/docs/hooks-reference.html#uselayouteffect).
 Use `useMount` for most scenarios.
 You should only use the synchronous version in the rare case you need to perform an action after the component has been mounted and before the browser paints, such as measuring content and adjusting the result.
 Using this will trigger debug warnings in server-rendered scenarios.

 ```tsx
 import { useMountSync } from '@uifabric/react-hooks';